Golden Knights take 2-0 lead in Stanley Cup Final with 7-2 win over Panthers

-LAS VEGAS (AP) — Jonathan Marchessault scored twice and started an early blitz that chased the NHL’s hottest postseason goalie, and Adin Hill continued his stellar play as the Vegas Golden Knights seized control of the Stanley Cup Final with a 7-2 victory over the Florida Panthers to take a 2-0 series lead Monday night.
+LAS VEGAS (AP) — Jonathan Marchessault scored twice and started an early blitz that chased the NHL’s hottest postseason goalie, and the Vegas Golden Knights seized control of the Stanley Cup Final with a 7-2 victory over the Florida Panthers in Game 2 on Monday night.

+Adin Hill continued his stellar play in net with 29 saves for the Golden Knights, who grabbed a 2-0 lead in the best-of-seven series.

+“We finished some plays,” Vegas coach Bruce Cassidy said.
+“It’s a good performance for us.
+Our guys were ready to play.”

-Hill made 29 saves and Marchessault had an assist to finish with three points.
+Marchessault also had an assist to finish with three points.
 His 12 postseason goals set a Golden Knights record, with all coming after the first round.

 Brett Howden scored twice for the Knights, who also got goals from Alec Martinez, Nicolas Roy and Michael Amadio.
 Six players had at least two points for Vegas, all 18 Knights skaters were on the ice for even-strength goals and their nine goal scorers through the first two games are a Stanley Cup Final record.
 The Knights’ seven goals tied a franchise mark for a playoff game.